 - Be prepared to see your car break, crash, or otherwise catch fire.

 Sorry to disappoint anyone, but auto burnouts belong in the visual world – films, video games, and Instagram pictures.
-Exciting videos and photos aside, the only things burnouts achieve are excessive repair bills and potentially massive fines.
+Thrilling videos and photos aside, the only things burnouts achieve are excessive repair bills and potentially massive fines.